eclipse-archived/codewind-docs/docs/_documentations/project-settings.md

 ## **Internal debug port**
 `internalDebugPort: <string>`
-- Only applicable to Microprofile, Spring and Node.js projects.
+- Only applicable to Microprofile, Spring, and Node.js projects.
 - Only applicable to a local installation of Codewind.
 - Can be assigned to a non-exposed port, then Codewind helps expose the port for you.
 - If the project is already in debug mode, restart the project in debug mode in order to pick up the new debug port.